List of presidents of India

 Seven presidents have been members of a political party before being elected.
 Six of these were active party members of the Indian National Congress.
 The Janata Party has had one member, Neelam Sanjiva Reddy, who later became president.
 Two presidents, Zakir Husain and Fakhruddin Ali Ahmed, have died in office.
 Their vice presidents served as acting presidents until a new president was elected.
-Following Zakir Husain's death, two acting presidents held office until the new president, Varahagiri Venkata Giri, was elected.
-When Giri resigned to take part in the presidential elections, he was succeeded by M. Hidayatullah as acting president.
-The 12th president, Pratibha Devisingh Patil, is the first woman to hold the office, elected in 2007.
+Following Zakir Husain's death, two acting presidents held office until the new president, V. V. Giri, was elected.
+When Giri resigned to take part in the presidential elections, he was succeeded by Mohammad Hidayatullah as acting president.
+Pratibha Patil is the first woman to hold the office, elected in 2007.

-On 25 July 2022, Droupadi Murmu took office as the 15th president of India, becoming the second woman and the first tribal person to hold the office.
+On 25 July 2022, Droupadi Murmu took office as the president of India, becoming the second woman and the first tribal person to hold the office.

 List

 This list is numbered based on presidents elected after winning an Indian presidential election.
-The terms of Varahagiri Venkata Giri, M. Hidayatullah and B. D. Jatti, who served as acting president are therefore not numbered or counted as actual terms in office.
+The terms of V. V. Giri, Mohammad Hidayatullah and B. D. Jatti, who served as acting president are therefore not numbered or counted as actual terms in office.
 The president of India does not represent any political party.
-The colors used in the table indicate the following: